Stand With the People of Sudan

 Why this moment matters

 This is a critical moment for Sudan.
-We are witnessing some of the worst atrocities of the war: whole families slaughtered, children left to die of hunger, and displaced people with no safe place to go.
-The recent attacks in El Fasher are horrifying, and the danger extends far ...
+We are witnessing some of the worst atrocities of the war: whole families slaughtered, children left to die of hunger, and displaced people with no safe place ...

 The UK government must act now to help secure a ceasefire and protect innocent lives.